agronholm/apscheduler/docs/index.rst

 threadpool.max_threads  None     Maximum number of total threads in the pool threadpool.keepalive    1        Seconds to keep non-core worker threads waiting
                                  for new tasks
-jobstore.X.class                 Class of the jobstore named X (specified as
+jobstores.X.class                Class of the jobstore named X (specified as
                                  module.name:classname)
-jobstore.X.Y                     Constructor option Y of jobstore X
+jobstores.X.Y                    Constructor option Y of jobstore X
 ======================= ======== ==============================================